Senior Fellow Priya Fielding-Singh in November 2021 publishes her book entitled How the Other Half Eats.

 Legal Heroes in the Trump Era

-Join a book talk with Tahmina Watson to discuss "Legal Heroes in the Trump Era".
+An exciting book talk with Tahmina Watson which discussed "Legal Heroes in the Trump Era".
 Moderated by Senior Fellow and Board member Talia Dubovi.

 COVID-19 Design Thinking Workshop